 "What Do You Want to be Remembered for?"

-In this article we provide a several Drucker excerpts that focuses on one of the most important questions you'll ever ask yourself is: "What do I want to be remembered for?"
+In this article we provide several Peter F. Drucker excerpts that focuses on one of the most important questions you'll ever ask yourself is: "What do I want to be remembered for?"

 Just asking yourself this question in a thoughtful and thorough way can provide direction and purpose to life's never-ending challenges.